Should I double salt exactly?

 Usually no. Start a little under the exact doubled amount, then taste and adjust.

 Doubling a recipe sounds easy until the doubled version tastes flatter, saltier, drier, or just strangely off compared with the original.
 That happens because doubling is not only about multiplying ingredients.
 It also changes pan fill, cooking time, evaporation, flavour concentration, and the amount of room you have to mix everything evenly.
-The good news is that most of a recipe doubles cleanly if you know which ingredients are safe to trust and which ones deserve restraint.
-This guide is the short practical version for that specific question.
-If you want the broader math framework for doubling, halving, and unusual batch sizes, start with How to Scale a Recipe Up or Down.
+This page is the narrower 2× companion to How to Scale a Recipe Up or Down, not the main scaling framework.
+Start there if you still need the parent method for scaling up, scaling down, and deciding which ingredients need caution.
+Use this page when the main question is specifically how to keep a doubled batch under control.

 The biggest mistake is assuming every ingredient and every cooking condition should be doubled exactly.
 In some recipes that works perfectly.
 In others, it creates a version that is technically bigger but clearly worse.
 Strong flavour ingredients can dominate.
 Baking leaveners can overreact.
 The pan may be too full.
 A sauce may reduce more slowly.
 A casserole may take much longer in the center while the edges move too far ahead.